Rigging a Plastic Shrimp backward and other methods.

 Mangrove Creek

 Which reminds me!
 Remember the saying about watching the mouse?
-Though can be effective by pitching into and under docks and mangroves seen above...
+It can be effective by pitching into and under docks and mangroves seen above...
 Never count out how the majority of the forage species move, and that is along and parallel to cover like a shoreline or seawall.
 Ask yourself when was the last time you saw a school of minnows move out and away from the cover?
-Correct, they swim along it so at least the attack can only come from one side.
+Correct, they swim along it, so at least the attack can only come from one side.

 Dr. Christian Marrero shrimp Fly

 Hope these tips and tricks help you get more strikes while using this style of offering and others.
-The only downside with such, is you need to have a level of confidence that predatory fish are in the area, or can be presented to them with tidal/current movement.
-Shrimp and other crustacean offerings like crabs are slow-moving and thus are not designed to cover the water at the rate that a topwater plug or spoon type of offering can.
+The only downside with such is you need to have a level of confidence that predatory fish are in the area or can be presented to them with tidal/current movement.
+Shrimp and other crustacean offerings like crabs are slow-moving and thus are not designed to cover the water at the rate that a top-water plug or spoon type of offering can.
 But you gently skip one under something with about 3 feet of a quality fluorocarbon leader and a loop knot on a spinning tackle.
 This or the correct leader and tippet on Fly gear, and work it out or through (even better) like the real thing acts, and be prepared for some serious Jungle Warfare and a ton of fun!

-Captain Blair Wiggins and I talk more in-depth about the DOA Shrimp and other tips on our latest podcast!
+Captain Blair Wiggins and I talk more in-depth about the DOA Shrimp and other tips on our podcast!

-Tight Lines and God Bless!
+Tight Lines, and God Bless!

-Flats Nation Flag
+Flats Nation Flag invite

 bottom of page